 - Blue Chip Farms Animal Refuge

 If you want to adopt or visit animals, near Back Mountain in Dallas PA is an animal refuge that is a haven for animals of all types, even fish.
 Blue Chip Farms does not euthanize its rescued animals.
 Even if sick or old, they are cared for here.

 Its 35 acres are home to dogs, cats, horses, potbelly pigs, and other large and small animals.
 Fish ponds are filled with rescue fish, but some live indoors in aquariums.
 A pet hospital, dog park, and horse trails are all in the works.
 Visit at 974 Lockville Road Dallas, PA 18612.

-- Endless Mountains Blues Fest - Home of the Blues in Northeast PA.
+- Endless Mountains Blues Fest - Home of the Blues, 130 Main Street

 - Fiber Festival in Pennsylvania: The Pennsylvania Endless Mountains Fiber Festival comes to the Harford Fairgrounds during the first weekend after Labor Day each year.
 Vendors, demonstrations, and displays will include anything to do with natural fibers and the animals and plants that produce them.
 Located at Harford Fair Grounds; 485 Fair Hill Rd in New Milford PA 18834.

 - Scranton Steam Town Museum (video below) 350 Cliff St, Scranton PA 18503; (570) 340-5200.